Sandra Day O'Connor College of Law: Employment

-According to ASU's official 2013 ABA-required disclosures, 84.3% of the Class of 2013 obtained full-time, long-term, JD-required or JD-advantage employment nine months after graduation.
-ASU Law ranks No. 19 in the nation and No. 5 among public law schools for successful postgraduate job placement in great lawyer jobs.
-As a regional school, the vast majority of ASU graduates find employment in Arizona after graduation.
+According to ASU's official 2013 ABA-required disclosures, nine months after graduation, 68.6% of the Class of 2013 obtained full-time, long-term, JD-required employment (i.e. as attorneys), and 26% obtained JD-advantage employment.
+As a regional school, most ASU graduates find jobs in Arizona after graduation.
 Of the 204 graduates in 2013, 172 were employed in Arizona, with five in California and four in Texas.
-Additionally, ASU has an underemployment score of 12.7% on lawschooltransparency.com, and 8.8% of graduates are employed in school-funded positions.
+Additionally, ASU has an underemployment score of 12.7% as calculated by Law School Transparency and 8.8% of graduates are employed in school-funded positions.

-According to ASU's official 2017 ABA-required disclosures, 88.8% of the Class of 2017 obtained full-time, long-term, JD-required or JD-advantage employment nine months after graduation.
+According to ASU's official 2017 ABA-required disclosures, nine months after graduation, 74.24% of the Class of 2017 obtained full-time, long-term, JD-required employment (i.e. as attorneys), and 14.65% obtained JD-advantage employment.

-According to ASU's official 2020 ABA-required disclosures, 87.4% of the Class of 2020 obtained full-time, long-term, JD-required or JD-advantage employment nine months after graduation.
+According to ASU's official 2020 ABA-required disclosures, nine months after graduation, 76.77% of the Class of 2020 obtained full-time, long-term, JD-required employment (i.e. as attorneys), and 10.63% obtained JD-advantage employment.

 The class of 2020 had 175 students obtain jobs in Arizona within nine months of graduation.
-The remaining 22% of the class who obtained jobs within nine months of graduation did so outside of Arizona, including 16 jobs in California, 6 in Washington D.C., and 5 jobs in foreign countries.
+The remaining 22% of the class who obtained jobs within nine months of graduation did so outside of Arizona, including 16 jobs in California, 6 in Washington, D.C., and 5 in foreign countries.

 Costs

 For the 2020–21 academic year, the yearly tuition for residents is $28,058, and the tuition for non-residents is $47,302.
-In 2016, the school had the highest bar passage rate in Arizona, with 77% of first-time test takers passing, compared with 74% for University of Arizona, and 25% for Arizona Summit Law School.
-The state's total passage rate was 64% for first-time test takers and 53% overall.

 Clinical programs

-The Sandra Day O'Connor College of Law has 13 clinics, which offer students opportunities to practice law in a variety of settings with people who have real legal problems.
-Under the supervision of faculty members who are experts in their subject matter, students manage real cases and represent clients in hearings and trials before courts and administrative agencies, assist in the commercialization and monetization of new technologies, and mediate cases pending in the judicial system.
+The Sandra Day O'Connor College of Law has 13 clinics, which offer students opportunities to practice law in various settings with people who have real legal problems.
+Under the supervision of faculty members who are experts in their subject matter, students manage real cases and represent clients in hearings and trials before courts and administrative agencies.
+They also assist in the commercialization and monetization of new technologies, and mediate cases pending in the judicial system.